TomLanphier/Election_Analysis/README.md

 3. Total number of votes each candidate received
 4. Percentage of votes each candidate won
 5. The winner of the election based on popular vote

+Later the election commision requested additional data to complete the audit:

-6. Voter turnout for each county
+7. Voter turnout for each county
-7. Percentage of votes from each vounty out of the total count
+8. Percentage of votes from each vounty out of the total count
-8. County with the highest turnout
+9. County with the highest turnout

 ## Resources
 - DataSource: election_results.csv